What is Azure App Service?

 Which programming languages are supported?

-App Service natively supports .NET, .NET Core, Java, Node.js, Python, PHP, and Ruby.
-Any language or framework can be deployed via containers.
+App Service natively supports .NET, Java (SE, Tomcat, JBoss), Node.js, Python, and PHP on Windows and Linux.
+Ruby has not been maintained as a native runtime stack since 2023; any language or framework can be deployed via containers.

 What are Deployment Slots?